epinowcast/epinowcast/README.md

 ### Installing the package

-Install the stable development version of the package with:
+Install the latest released version of the package with:

 ``` r
 install.packages("epinowcast", repos = "https://epinowcast.r-universe.dev")
 ```

-Alternatively, install the stable development from GitHub using the following,
+Alternatively, install the stable development version from GitHub using the following,

 ``` r
 remotes::install_github("epinowcast/epinowcast", dependencies = TRUE)
 ```

 The unstable development version can also be installed from GitHub using the following,

 ``` r
 remotes::install_github("epinowcast/epinowcast@develop", dependencies = TRUE)